ten1seven/what-input/README.md

 });
 ```

-If it's necessary to know if `mousemove` is being used, use the `'loose'` option.
+If it's necessary to know if `mousemove` is being used, use the `'intent'` option.
 For example:

 ```javascript